ASK KNOX

 AI agent sessions — Claude Code, automated tooling, CI runners — often run with restrictive umasks.
 This is a security-conscious default: processes creating temporary files should not expose them to other users on the system.
 The problem arises when those files are not temporary.
 When an agent session writes production source code, the restrictive umask follows those files into the repo.

-The Akashic Permission Bomb
+The Semantic Memory Layer Permission Bomb

 The files looked normal: